Welcome! Type "help" for available commands.

 Storing these in plain text config files means they're exposed to any process that can read your filesystem—including potentially malicious MCP servers or compromised dependencies.

-After testing various approaches, I've found two rock-solid solutions: 1Password CLI for those already in the 1Password ecosystem, and Doppler for teams needing centralized secret management.
-Here's exactly how to implement each one.
+Two solutions work well: 1Password CLI for those already in the 1Password ecosystem, and Doppler for teams needing centralized secret management.

 Part 1: Understanding the MCP Security Model